 - a pinch of salt

-For the filling, cut the pumpkin in half, scoop out the seeds, then arrange it on a roasting tray together with the sweet potatoes in their skin.
+- For the filling, cut the pumpkin in half, scoop out the seeds, then arrange it on a roasting tray.

-Bake at 200 degrees Celsius (400 degrees Fahrenheit) until soft.
+- Bake at 200 degrees Celsius (390 degrees Fahrenheit) until the flesh it soft.

-Peel the sweet potatoes and scoop out the flesh from the pumpkin, add them to a bowl, then use a fork to mash them well.
+- Scoop out the flesh from the pumpkin, add it to a bowl, then use a fork to mash it well.

-Mix in the sugar, cinnamon and vanilla extract and allow to cool completely.
+- Mix in the sugar and cinnamon and allow to cool completely.

-In a large bowl, mix the flour, bicarbonate of soda and salt, then make a well in the middle and add the wet ingredients.
+- In a large bowl, mix the flour, bicarbonate of soda and salt, then add them to the wet ingredients.

-Sprinkle one teaspoon of semolina over the bottom dough sheet, then spread the filling evenly, sprinkle one more teaspoon of semolina over it, and top it with the second dough sheet.
-Semolina is perfect if you want to avoid soggy bottoms when you bake a crust.
+- Sprinkle one teaspoon of semolina over the bottom dough sheet, then spread the filling evenly, sprinkle one more teaspoon of semolina over it, and top it with the second dough sheet.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.